-Meet il Marchese, a restaurant & cocktail bar with two souls in Rome’s centro storico
+Meet il Marchese, Europe’s first amaro bar & Roman trattoria in Rome’s centro storico

-Come by from 6pm – 9pm to indulge in aperitivo…where on Tuesdays you’ll even be welcomed by a Dj set and a violinist or a piano bar!
-Order from three different aperitivo menus to accompany your drink: romano with a carbonara tasting and a supplì; vegetariano with fiori di zucca and pinzimonio; tagliere with your choice of cured meats, cheese or cured meats and cheese.
+Come by from 6pm – 9pm to indulge in aperitivo.
+Order from three different aperitivo menus to accompany your drink: romano with a carbonara or amatriciana tasting and a supplì; tagliere with your choice of cured meats and cheese; or homemade pinsa romana with ham and figs or mortadella, buffalo mozzarella and pistachio.
 Cocktails will set you back €12, and for an extra €15 per couple you can choose one of the aperitivo menus.

 Or better yet, stop by for lunch or dinner before navigating the streets of Rome.
 With its perfectly central location footsteps from Piazza Navona, Piazza di Spagna and Piazza del Popolo, Il Marchese is surely a great place for a short break.
 You can dine directly at the kitchen counter or in one of the cozy wooden tables.
 If you see the chefs walking around the dining area, don’t be alarmed, they’re not slacking off, they’re just getting fresh ingredients from the market.
 That’s right, Il Marchese has its own indoor food corner where chefs grab ingredients on the go and where even clients can purchase fresh local produce.

 But how can you describe Il Marchese?
 After all, it’s a mix of Roman recipes with a contemporary twist and countless Amaro labels.
-I’d say it’s a locale with two souls, it’s a way of mixing the past with the present, a new way of spending time together in contemporary Rome, seven days out of seven, from 11.30am till 1am.
+It’s a locale with two souls, a way of mixing the past with the present, a new way of spending time together in contemporary Rome, seven days out of seven, from 12.30pm till 2am.
 Il Marchese is a place that puts together some of the best life has to offer: quality food, quality drinks and quality people, all day long.
-Stay tuned for their spring menu!